Vacuum Static Spaces with Positive Isotropic Curvature: Bach flat static vacuum Spaces

 Combining a result due to Qing and Yuan \cite{QY} with Theorem~\ref{lem2020-9-10-1}, we obtain the following.

-\begin{theorem} Let $(g,f)$ be a non-trivial solution of the vacuum static equation on an $n$-dimensional compact manifold $M$ with positive isotropic curvature, and let ${\min_M f = a}$.
+\begin{theorem} Let $(g,f)$ be a non-trivial solution of the static vacuum equation on an $n$-dimensional compact manifold $M$ satisfying $\o = 0$.
+Let ${\min_M f = a}$.
 Suppose $f^{-1}(a)$ is a single point.
 Then $M$ is, up to finite cover, isometric to ${\Bbb S}^n$. \end{theorem}

-\begin{theorem} Let $(g,f)$ be a non-trivial solution of the vacuum static equation on an $n$-dimensional compact manifold $M$ with positive isotropic curvature, Then up to finite cover, either $M$ is isometric to ${\Bbb S}^{n}$ or ${\Bbb S}^1 \times {\Bbb S}^n$. \end{theorem} \begin{proof} By Theorem~\ref{lem2020-9-10-1}, $(M, g)$ is a Bach-flat vacuum static space.
-By applying a result due to Qing and Yuan \cite{QY} together with the fact that the scalar curvature is positive, $(M, g)$, up to finite cover and scaling, is isometric ${\Bbb S}^n$, or to the warped product ${\Bbb S}^1 \times_\xi {\Bbb S}^{n-1}$, where $ {\Bbb S}^{n-1}$ is an $(n-1)$-dimensional Einstein manifold with positive scalar curvature.
+\begin{theorem} Let $(g,f)$ be a non-trivial solution of the static vacuum equation on an $n$-dimensional compact manifold $M$ satisfying $\o = 0$.
+Then up to finite cover, either $M$ is isometric to ${\Bbb S}^{n}$ or a warped product ${\Bbb S}^1 \times_\xi {\Sigma}^{n-1}$, where $\Sigma$ is a compact Einstein manifold of positive Ricci curvature. \end{theorem} \begin{proof} By Theorem~\ref{lem2020-9-10-1}, $(M, g)$ is a Bach-flat static vacuum space.
+In dimension three, we use the fact $C = 0$.
+By applying a result due to Qing and Yuan \cite{QY} together with the fact that the scalar curvature is positive, $(M, g)$, up to finite cover and scaling, is isometric to ${\Bbb S}^n$, or to the warped product ${\Bbb S}^1 \times_\xi \Sigma$. \end{proof}